 Surfboard promoting the Pirate Special

 It was time for lunch already, and I ate a Burrito with ‘Arroz Manposteao’, which is yellow rice with beans (in this case even yellow plantains) & Skirt Steak.
-It was so good, that by the time I remembered it was too late for taking a picture.
+It was so good, that by the time I remembered to take a picture it was too late.

 Beach just before sunset